 Compute the amount of any subtraction due to a difference in basis on Wisconsin Schedule T, Transitional Adjustments.
-Enclose the completed Schedule T with your Schedule SB.
+Include the completed Schedule T with your Schedule SB.

-Exception Do not use line 40 for the following situations.
+Exception: Do not use line 39 for the following situations.

-- If the difference in basis is due to the difference in the federal and Wisconsin definition of the Internal Revenue Code (for example, Wisconsin did not allow bonus depreciation for tax year 2020), use Schedule I to adjust for the difference in depreciation for each year there is a difference in depreciation due to the difference in basis. - If the difference in basis is due to using a different federal election for Wisconsin, (for example, electing to claim a different amount of sec.
-179 expense), use Schedule I to adjust for the difference in depreciation as a result of the difference in federal and Wisconsin basis, or submit a pro forma federal return based on the election chosen for Wisconsin.

-Line 41 - Differences in Federal and Wisconsin Basis of Partnership Interest Prior to 1975

-A subtraction may be necessary if you sold your interest in a partnership and any increases or decreases were made to the federal basis of your partnership interest in taxable years prior to 1975, which resulted from partnership business or property located outside Wisconsin.
+- If the difference in basis is due to the difference in the federal and Wisconsin definition of the Internal Revenue Code (for example, Wisconsin did not allow bonus depreciation for tax year 2022), use Schedule I to adjust for the difference in depreciation for each year there is a difference in depreciation due to the difference in basis. - If the difference in basis is due to using a different federal election for Wisconsin, (for example, electing to claim a different amount of sec.
+179 expense), use Schedule I to adjust for the difference in depreciation as a result of the difference in federal and Wisconsin basis, or submit a pro forma federal return based on the election chosen for Wisconsin. - If you sold your interest in a partnership and any increases or decreases were made to the federal basis of your partnership interest in taxable years prior to 1975, which resulted from partnership business or property located outside Wisconsin.
 (Prior to 1975, Wisconsin did not tax income from business or property located outside Wisconsin.)
-Compute any subtraction due to a difference in basis on Wisconsin Schedule T.
+Compute any adjustment due to a difference in basis on Schedule T and net with other capital gains and losses on Wisconsin Schedule WD.